Wednesday, September 24, 2014

 Research the industry

 Your first step in finding your dream job in the energy industry is to research!
 Use online resources like O Net and the Occupational Outlook Handbook, to get an overview of what types of careers are available in the industry.
 Visit the Vick Center for Strategic Advising & Career Counseling and the UT Libraries Career Resources page for more helpful links to research careers.
-You can use this Company Research guide to help guide your research of careers in the industry.
+You can use the Company Research guide found on the Career Services page to help guide your research of careers in the industry.

 Other web resources for your career research are: